-Saving and not wasting are hallmarks of Hong Kong lifestyle.
+Saving money and not wasting time are hallmarks of Hong Kong’s hectic lifestyle.
 People walk fast and press the lift’s close button as quickly as possible, resourcefully collect discount coupons for free hash browns or grocery redemption and give you a collective dirty look for dilly-dallying on your 7-Eleven breakfast order.

 Such attitude understandably fits in a frenetic paced Hong Kong daily life.
 If something can be done in a fraction of time, why spend longer than necessary?
 So barking orders, taking short cuts and multi-tasking has become a norm among Hong Kong people navigating their way in the fast lane on a daily basis.

 In a morning rush-hour traffic of people getting the day started, being alert pays dividends.
 Outmaneuvering people to take that tiny elevator space out of your residential estate saves you precious minutes and gets you ahead in the next obstacle race you get into: bus queues and breakfast take-away orders.

 Regarding the latter, be ready with your order before your turn, whether in a neighborhood bakery, convenience store or a cha chaan teng.
 It’s already too late to inspect the menu on your turn; you easily get labeled as tourist, newcomer and will annoy the busy store attendant.
 If you have no idea what to order, just blurt out “same as the last one” and prepare a reasonable amount of cash.
 No need to give exact amount, as change is available and calculated on the fly so you could vacate your place soonest.

 As handy as Octopus card can be, people used to becoming zombies and fixated to their mobile gadgets can easily forget to pull it out and tap just before entering paid areas of the MTR.